ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 ### 1. The Two Kinds of Errors are Conflated

-Recoverable vs panic (Recovering/Retrying requires programming) With exceptions, the two types are conflated.
+Recoverable vs. panic (Recovering/Retrying requires programming) With exceptions, the two types are conflated.
 One of the best explanations of this is by [Joe Duffy](https://joeduffyblog.com/2016/02/07/the-error-model/).

 ### 2. Not Part of the Type System